- WiFi Standards and Speeds

-Over the last two decades, there have been around nine WiFi standards that have been released.
+Over the last two decades, there have been around seven WiFi standards that have been released.
 The first WiFi standard released in 1997 was IEEE 802.11.
 It operates in the 2.4GHz frequency band with a maximum speed of 2Mbps, which was considered to be too slow for most applications.
 It has an indoor range of 20m and an outdoor range of 100m.

 WiFi 1 and WiFi 2

 Two years later, the Wi-Fi 1/IEEE 802.11a and Wi-Fi 2/IEEE 802.11b standards were released.
 The former operates in the 5GHz and 3.7GHz frequency band while the latter operates in the 2.4GHz band much like the previous version.
 Because the A version operated in a different frequency band, it was able to offer a maximum speed of 54Mbps while the B version only reached a maximum speed of 11Mbps.
 Both these standards have an indoor range of 35m and an outdoor range of 120m, but the latter can span up to 5kms.

 In 2003, the Wi-Fi 3/IEEE 802.11g standard was released, operating in the 2.4GHz frequency band, being able to offer a maximum speed of 54Mbps.
 It has an indoor range of 38m and an outdoor range of 140m.
 Because it operates in the same frequency band as the B version of the previous standard, it was backward compatible with it.